Andowna9/llm-zoomcamp/cohorts/2025/01-intro/homework.md

 ## Homework: Introduction

+Check the [homework notebook](../../../01-intro/homework.ipynb) to know how results are obtained.

 In this homework, we'll learn more about search and use Elastic Search for practice.

 > It's possible that your answers won't match exactly.
 If it's the case, select the closest one.